Illegal Migration Bill: Government sees off final Lords challenge

 It called for the bill to ensure the provision of a 14-day grace period, allowing people to access support and co-operate with criminal proceedings against traffickers.

-The Archbishop of Canterbury, the Most Reverend Justin Welby, who has been a critic of the bill, also dropped his demand for the government to draw up a 10-year strategy for collaborating internationally on refugees and human trafficking to the UK, after it was again rejected by MPs.
+The Archbishop of Canterbury, the Most Reverend Justin Welby, who has been a critic of the bill, dropped his demand for the government to draw up a 10-year strategy for collaborating internationally on refugees and human trafficking to the UK, after it was again rejected by MPs.

 The end of the stand-off between peers and MPs paves the way for the bill to receive royal assent - when the King formally agrees to make the bill into an Act of Parliament, or law.

-Backed by MPs in March, the bill is at the centre of Prime Minister Rishi Sunak's pledge to end small boat Channel crossings.
+Backed by MPs in March, the bill is at the heart of Prime Minister Rishi Sunak's pledge to end small boat crossings in the English Channel.

 During the Lords debate, Home Office minister Lord Murray of Blidworth said the number of small boat arrivals had "overwhelmed" the UK's asylum system and that accommodation was costing taxpayers £6m per day.